timManas/HabitTracker/README.md

 - Add payload and JWT_SECRET
 - Send token back to the client

+5. Collection name is determined by the Model name + 's'
+   Ex: 'Habit' is habits collection in mongodb 'Product' is products collection in mongodb

 ### Questions

 1. When generating the JWT Token, what do you want to encode ?